KSC Attendance Policy Supplement for Fall 2021 and Spring 2022 at end of page.

 This policy emphasizes the correlation between attendance and academic achievement.
 The term “in-class” applies to both in person and online synchronous class meetings.

 Make-up procedures for excused absences are determined with the individual instructor; they carry no penalty to the student unless the student fails to comply with the arrangements agreed upon.
 Instructors are not obliged to provide make-ups for unexcused absences.
-A student expecting to be absent from a class meeting that is a scheduled date for tests, projects, papers, or similar assignments must contact the instructor before the absence (if possible) to arrange for making up work that will be missed.
+A student expecting to be absent from a class meeting that is a scheduled date for tests, projects, papers, or similar assignments must contact the instructor in advance (if possible) to arrange for making up work that will be missed.

 Any student who feels that an instructor has incorrectly handled a request for an excused absence has the right to appeal that decision to the appropriate dean.
 The decision of the dean is final.